Big hats, bets and, of course, bourbon -- it's time for the Kentucky Derby!

 "As Virginia began to encourage the settlement of its western territory (Kentucky) in the 1770s those early Kentuckians brought two things with them -- stills and horses," he said.

-How did it become the namesake drink?
+How the mint julep became the namesake derby drink?

 "The first written mention of a julep cup being awarded as a horse racing trophy [was] in 1816.
 That is proof that juleps were both highly prized and associated with horse racing," Morris said.